This is the most easterly port of entry on the north east coast of Cuba.

 The entrance channel to the port is narrow but well marked.
 If help is required to navigate up the channel, call for assistance on VHF channel 13 or 16.

 The marina is very well sheltered, even in a hurricane.
-Yachts are Med-moored here (see photo courtesy of SY Lily who visited here in 2015).
-It is rather isloated however, so a hire car is probably a good idea for re-provisioning and getting around.
+It is small with approx. 10 slips for transient yachts (all Med mooring, some with your own anchor - see photo courtesy of SY Lily who visited here in 2015).
+The marina is rather isolated however, so a hire car is probably a good idea for re-provisioning and getting around.
 Holquin is 20km away.

 There is also an anchorage with a water taxi service.